 "What you'll find is if you throw in an extra hundred dollars a month on your student loan, that's actually for most people going to have a way bigger impact than refinancing," says Hornsby.

 The average amount of debt for student loan borrowers of all ages is $39,351, according to August data from Educationdata.org.
 Interest rates vary depending on what type of loan you have, and when you borrowed that money.
 The average interest rate among all existing borrowers is around 5.8%.

 Based on those figures, with the standard 10-year repayment plan for federal loans, a borrower would pay nearly $433 a month for the next 120 months.

-However, if you add an extra $25 per week — so, about $533 a month instead of $433 — you could cut down your repayment time by 28 months and pay off your loan in full in a little more than 7.5 years.
+However, if you add an extra $25 per week — so, about $533 a month instead of $433 — you could cut down your repayment time by 28 months and pay off your loan in full in a little more than seven and a half years.
 You'd decrease the amount of interest accrued over the course of the repayment period from about $12,600 to a little less than $9,500.

 Use Grow's loan payoff calculator to run the numbers based on your own loans.

 There's an opportunity cost to paying down debt while federal student loan interest rates currently sit at 0%.
 You could see a bigger financial impact, for example, if you put that extra cash towards credit card debt with interest rates at about 16% or got started investing for retirement sooner, to harness the power of compounding.

 Accelerating repayment doesn't make much sense if your finances haven't fully recovered from the pandemic, experts add.
 That extra cash could be better used to build an emergency fund or to catch up on other more immediate expenses.

 Video by Stephen Parkhurst